 Hospitals in the United States also face potential penalties for heart failure readmissions.
-As part of the Affordable Care Act of 2012, Medicare instituted the Hospital Readmissions Reduction Program (HRRP), which penaltizes hospitals with high 30-day readmission rates for heart failure and other common diseases and procedures.
+As part of the Patient Protection and Affordable Care Act of 2012, as amended (the "Affordable Care Act"), Medicare instituted the Hospital Readmissions Reduction Program (HRRP), which penalizes hospitals with high 30-day readmission rates for heart failure and other common diseases and procedures.
 This penalty can be as high as 3% of reimbursement for all Medicare admissions.
 Technologies that help reduce readmissions, such as the Aquadex System, can help hospitals mitigate these penalties.